dpsrv/dpsrv/README.md

 ```

 At this point we should be able to use docker commands in a familiar manner.

-### Sensitive information
-Some of the information that we may store in git may be sensetive, and we do not want others to have access to it.
-We'll keep that in directory called `secrets/` and we'll encrypt it using [git-openssl-secrets](https://github.com/maxfortun/git-openssl-secrets).

 ### DNS
 While most do not think of it as such, DNS is the most ubiquitous distributed database on the internet.